Bertrand Cantat: Trial

 Cantat was charged with murder with indirect intent under Lithuanian law.

-The defense portrayed her death as a crime of passion and a "tragic accident," which carries a lighter sentence in Lithuania.
-They argued that Trintignant became enraged during their fight, yelling at him to leave back to his wife.
+The defence portrayed her death as a crime of passion and a "tragic accident," which carries a lighter sentence in Lithuania.
+They argued that Trintignant became enraged during their fight, yelling at him to return to his wife.
 Cantat claimed he "slapped" Trintignant four times after she attacked him and threw her onto a sofa before leaving the room.
 He would later clean her blood and put her to bed, claiming to believe she was just in a deep sleep.
 Krisztina Rády, Cantat's estranged wife, testified that he was "very good and very gentle."
 She denied he had ever been violent towards her.

 The prosecution's argument was that Cantat became enraged by the text and the argument, before severely beating Trintignant.
 They also cited Cantat's failure to call for assistance for seven hours, as an aggravating factor.
 Samuel Benchetrit, Trintignant's estranged husband, testified that she had told him she was a victim of violence.
 He claimed Trintignant told him that Cantat had struck her and even chased her with a knife at one point.

 The trial lasted three days.
 In March 2004, Cantat was sentenced by Vilnius Regional Court under Article 129 of the Lithuanian Criminal Code to eight years in prison for manslaughter, committed with indirect intent (dolus eventualis).
 The verdict was at first appealed by Trintignant's family, who believed that her killing warranted a harsher sentence, and later by Cantat, who wanted the higher court to reclassify his crime as manslaughter, and therefore lessen his sentence.
 Both parties ultimately decided to cancel their appeals, which rendered final the original sentence of eight years.
 At the request of his lawyers, Cantat was moved from the Lithuanian Lukiškės prison, to a prison near Muret, France, in September 2004.